-Patch Curriculum The Old Union Cemetery was founded by the Old Union Church congregation in 1825.
+The Old Settlers Cemetery was founded by the Old Union Church congregation in 1825.
 As the years passed and the congregation dwindled, the cemetery remained.
 Now it's the oldest cemetery still in existence in Marion County.
 In 1917, the Old Union Cemetery Association was created to ensure the lasting memory of the church and burial ground.

 In October 1990, the Old Union Cemetery Association dissolved due to a reduction in its membership.
 The cemetery property was then given to the Hoosier Capital Girl Scout Council.
-The cemetery is now going through a restoration to maintain and preserve it because it's an important part of Dellwood and Indiana history.
-By restoring it, we are able to keep it as a reminder of the people who are buried there, and the important lessons of diversity and inclusion that prevented others from being buried there.
+The cemetery is now being restored to maintain and preserve it as because it's an important part of Dellwood and Indiana history.
+By restoring it, we are able to honor and remember the people who are buried there and reflect on the important lessons of diversity and inclusion that prevented others from being buried there.